michaeluno/amazon-auto-links/template/search/readme.txt

 = 1.3.0 =
 - Tweaked the font-sizes.
 - Fixed the content element width.
+- Removed the debug elements as it is not defined in the common stylesheet.
 - Removed the font-size of pricing disclaimer as it is now defined in the common stylesheet.

 = 1.2.2 =